sandrinodimattia/use-auth0-hooks/README.md

 An easy way to sign in with Auth0 in your React application (client-side) using React Hooks.

+Highlights:

+ - Support hooks and class based components
+ - Pluggable architecture where you can add your error handlers and take action when redirecting
+ - Sign in
+ - Sign out
+ - Request access tokens for your APIs, with automated handling of expired tokens.
+ - Require the user to be signed in or make it optional, depending on the page you're on.
+ - Built with TypeScript
+ - Makes use of `@auth0/auth0-spa-js` which uses the Authorization Code grant with PKCE (instead of Implicit)

 ## Installation

 Using [npm](https://npmjs.org):